-In order for a single DNN accelerator to support inference and training processes, various datatypes and precisions need to be supported.
-To meet the demand, accelerators deployed in datacenters of cloud vendors already support various data formats~\cite{edge_rapid, nvidia_a100, nvidia_h100}.
-However, having dedicated multipliers as many as supported precisions in compute unit increases area while making some part of MAC units become inactive.
-To prevent this, we develop an area-efficient multiplier that can efficiently support multiple precisions for both floating point and integer datatypes.
-This section describes the proposed multiplier used in our All-rounder accelerator.
+To enable a single AI accelerator to support both inference and training processes, it is essential to accommodate a variety of data types and precisions.
+To meet this requirement, accelerators deployed in the datacenters of cloud providers already support diverse data formats~\cite{nvidia_h100, TPU_v4, edge_rapid}.
+However, incorporating dedicated multipliers for each supported precision within a compute unit increases area while also leaving parts of the MAC units inactive.
+To address this issue, we have developed an area-efficient multiplier capable of effectively supporting multiple precisions for both FP and INT data types.
+This section details the proposed multiplier implemented in our All-rounder accelerator.

 \textbf{(Background) floating point multiplication:} Multiplication of two floating point numbers $x_A$ = $(-1)^{S_A} \times (1.M_A) \times 2^{E_A + Bias}$ and $x_B$ = $(-1)^{S_B} \times (1.M_B) \times 2^{E_B + Bias}$, where $S$ is the sign, $M$ is the mantissa and $E$ is the exponent of the number $x$, is performed as follows~\cite{fp_multiplier}: